QualiChain/consortium/README.md

 4. Run ``npm run start``

+**Note**: In case of ``Error: Returned error: replacement transaction underpriced``, wait for the pending transactions to be confirmed, and try again.

 ## QualiChain Recruiting

 This component is responsible for the diploma validation.
 It receives a PDF file representing a diploma as an input.